Broken Bone or Bad Sprain? Know the Right Next Step.

 Go to Hospital Emergency If...

-- Unbearable pain or fainting
+- Head injury, road accident, or fainting

 Visit Our Clinic If...

-- Swollen wrist or ankle
+- Stable swollen wrist or ankle

-- Limping after fall
+- Limping after fall without deformity

 Why choose us